ni/niveristand-instrument-addon-custom-device/Source/Quick Start Documentation/Instrument Addon Quick Start Guide.md

     Node used: **Create Data Channel**<br/>
 ![Create Data Channel](./Images/image048.png)

-- Fetch the Protocol object for a specific Instrument Addon and change it
+- Fetch the Protocol object for a specific Instrument Addon and change it<br/><br/>
     Node used: **Get Protocol** and **Set Protocol**<br/>
 ![Get and Set Protocol](./Images/image049.png)

-- Get and Set the PCL Decimation
+- Get and Set the PCL Decimation<br/><br/>
     Node used: **Get PCL Decimation** and **Set PCL Decimation**<br/>
 ![Get and Set PCL Decimation](./Images/image050.png)

 - Make use of the Protocols subpalette - containing the Get Protocol Type node and factory nodes for each supported protocol<br/>
-A Protocol object is needed as input when creating a new Instrument Addon<br/>
+A Protocol object is needed as input when creating a new Instrument Addon<br/><br/>
 List of supported protocols:<br/>
    - RS-xxx
    - RS-xxx to ConvBox